 Some women produce clear, watery discharge right before they start their periods, while others have no secretions whatsoever.
-According to Dr. Adrienne Zertuche, an OB-GYN at a division of Atlanta Women’s Healthcare Specialists, right before your period and “after ovulation, most women return to having no cervical secretions for the remainder of their cycle.”
-However, if you do have discharge before your period, clear, watery discharge may almost look like ovulation CM, but typically, most women are no longer ovulating at that point.
-Plus, women with Polycystic Ovarian Syndrome (PCOS) like myself can produce CM that looks like egg-white creamy mucus — fertile CM — throughout their entire cycle, so it may be harder for those women to know exactly when they’re ovulating based on CM alone.
-Because of course it is.
+Dr. Adrienne Zertuche, an OB-GYN at a division of Atlanta Women’s Healthcare Specialists, tells Romper that right before your period and “after ovulation, most women return to having no cervical secretions for the remainder of their cycle.”
+But if you do have discharge before your expected period, clear, watery discharge may almost look like ovulation cervical mucus.
+(Although typically most women are no longer ovulating at that point.)

-As far as early pregnancy discharge, according to Kameelah Phillips, an OB-GYN and founder of OBaby, what early pregnancy discharge looks like depends on the woman.
-“For many women, it increases in volume and is white and creamy,” she says in an email interview with Romper.
+As far as early pregnancy discharge, Kameelah Phillips, an OB-GYN and founder of OBaby, tells Romper that what early pregnancy discharge looks like depends on the woman.
+“For many women, it increases in volume and is white and creamy,” she says in an email interview.
 “A discharge should not itch or have a foul odor, and it is generally not the clear, sticky discharge associated with ovulation."

 Every woman is different when it comes to her “secretions.”
-Just because you’re dry as a desert down there right before you’re scheduled to have your period doesn’t necessarily mean you’re out of the running for conceiving this month.
+Just because you’re dry down there right before you’re scheduled to have your period doesn’t necessarily mean you’re out of the running for conceiving this month.
 Likewise, if you’re producing a ton of creamy mucus right before your period, that doesn’t necessarily mean you’re pregnant.
-Try not to stress too much and happy tracking.
+Try not to stress too much, and happy tracking.